 Despite access to fast jet and fixed-wing aircraft, the primary focus of the Fleet Air Arm has traditionally been rotary-wing and Harrier jet operations.
 The Fleet Air Arm has therefore historically lacked pilots skilled in fast jet operations, a prerequisite for Hawk training simulations.
 To reduce the risk to Hawk pilots, Royal Navy vessels and attendant crew, retired RAF pilots, independently contracted by the Fleet Air Arm, were used to fly the Hawk jets used for missile simulation training operations.
 The commissioned pilots had extensive experience in military fast jets, including low altitude flight, gained from their previous service within the RAF.
 This experience acted to provide a level of mitigation against the pilots’ RtL for the Hawk missile simulation task.
 Following an overhaul to British defense strategy (Strategic Defense and Security Review, October 2010), the British Government (2010) decided to retire the aging Harrier jet from active service.
-As a consequence of this decisions, trainee Fleet Air Arm pilots were diverted from Harrier training into Hawk training, leading to a high number of, albeit relatively inexperienced, pilots, becoming available to the Fleet Air Arm for training operations.
+Due to this decisions, trainee Fleet Air Arm pilots were diverted from Harrier training into Hawk training, leading to a high number of, albeit relatively inexperienced, pilots, becoming available to the Fleet Air Arm for training operations.
 Due the junior pilots’ lack of experience, reassessment of the risks associated with the Hawk missile simulation task was deemed necessary.
-This reassessment was required to consider both the immediate risk to the pilots operating the Hawk jets but also the long-term safety of the ships crew, who require training for live combat theatres in the future.
+This reassessment was required to consider both the immediate risk to the pilots operating the Hawk jets but also the long-term safety of the ships crew, who require training for live combat regions in the future.

 In addition to direct changes within the Fleet Air Arm, Hawk missile simulation exercises were significantly impacted by safety related cultural changes within the British Military.
-Following the catastrophic mid-air explosion of RAF Nimrod XV230 in 2006, which resulted in the total loss of the aircraft and the deaths of all 14 personnel on-board during a standard refueling procedure, the British Government requested a comprehensive review into the airworthiness and safe operation of the Nimrod aircraft and military operation more generally.
+In 2006, RAF Nimrod XV230 suffered catastrophic mid-air explosion that resulted in the total loss of the aircraft and the deaths of all 14 personnel on-board during a standard refueling procedure.
+This accident was the greatest loss of life in a single incident in military aviation since the Falklands War, 1982.
+Following this event, the British Government requested a comprehensive review into the airworthiness and safe operation of the Nimrod aircraft and military operation more generally.
 This report was delivered by Haddon-Cave (2009) who concluded that safe military training operations were undermined by a safety culture that held assumptions of safety due to previous safe operations.
 The report suggested that a shift in organizational culture towards business and financial targets ‘at the expense of functional values such as safety and airworthiness’ (p.
 355) also negatively impacted the safe completion of operations (Haddon-Cave 2009).
 As a consequence, Haddon-Cave (2009) recommended the establishment of an independent Military Aviation Authority (MAA) to properly assess RtL and shape future safety culture within all British military aviation arms, including the RAF and Fleet Air Arm.
-As a consequence of the Haddon-Cave (2009) report a culture change was seen within British military aviation resulting in a decision to assign individual accountability for RtL assessments to ‘Duty Holders’ (DH), where previously responsibility for risk had been held at the organization level.
+Following the Haddon-Cave (2009) report a culture change was seen within British military aviation resulting in a decision to assign individual accountability for RtL assessments to ‘Duty Holders’ (DH), where previously responsibility for risk had been held at the organization level.
 The newly established MAA produced guidelines for the assessment of RtL, in the form of the Defense Aviation Hazard Risk Matrix (MAA, 2011), which supports the classification of single risks according to their estimated severity (catastrophic, critical, major, minor) and likelihood (frequent, occasional, remote, improbable).
 The resulting risk level determines at which level of DH the risk is held.